susaree/ICSwebapp/README.md

 # ICSwebapp
-ASP .NET Framework web application
+To view the site please go onto: icsnorthernltd.com ASP .NET Framework web application

 This web app was created to digitalise a catering company's order and invoice system.